Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 So it took a total of three pieces.
 Here's how it looks:

-Now it's time to reconstruct the wheelhouse flange.
+Now it's time to reconstruct the wheelhouse inner flange.
 As mentioned above, I had already put in the first piece of flange when I was fixing the rear of the wheel house.

-In order to get the wheelhouse to line up correctly with the quarter patch panel, I screwed the patch back on the car and got some narrow strips of sheetmetal from the scrap bin.
+In order to get the wheelhouse to line up correctly with the outer quarter I screwed the patch panel back on the car and got some narrow strips of sheetmetal from the scrap bin.
 I clamped each piece inside the patch panel's wheel lip, and it was pretty much a straight shot all the way across the top.
 I was able to form the entire flange from three pieces.

 Front: